wigging/batch-cstr-pyrolysis/README.md

-# FCIC pyrolysis modeling
+# CSTR and batch reactor modeling for biomass pyrolysis

-This repository contains Python code for running batch and continuous stirred tank reactor models to estimate thermochemical biomass conversion at fast pyrolysis conditions.
+This repository contains Python code for running batch and continuous stirred tank reactor (CSTR) models to estimate thermochemical biomass conversion at fast pyrolysis conditions.
 Results from the reduced-order models are compared to bubbling fluidized bed reactor experiments using various biomass derived feedstocks.
-This work is supported by the Feedstock-Conversion Interface Consortium (FCIC).
+This work was supported by the Feedstock-Conversion Interface Consortium (FCIC).

 ## Data